microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/windowsupdates-deploymentaudience-updateaudience.md

 Adding an [azureADDevice](../resources/windowsupdates-azureaddevice.md) to the members or exclusions collections of a deployment audience automatically creates an Azure AD device object, if it does not already exist.

+An [updatableAsset](../resources/windowsupdates-updatableasset.md) can be included in both the members and exclusions collections.

-If all [updatableAsset](../resources/windowsupdates-updatableasset.md) objects are the same type, you can also use the method [updateAudienceById](windowsupdates-deploymentaudience-updateaudiencebyid.md) to update the **deploymentAudience**.
+If all **updatableAsset** objects are the same type, you can also use the method [updateAudienceById](windowsupdates-deploymentaudience-updateaudiencebyid.md) to update the **deploymentAudience**.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).